tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

     (18, 28, 512)

-We get output from layer which we defined in `content_layers` list.
-The output is feature map spit out by conv layer (block5_conv2) of shape (18,28,512)
+We get output from a layer which we defined in `content_layers` list.
+The output is a feature map spit out by conv layer (block5_conv2) of shape (18,28,512)

 {% highlight python linenos %}